Planned maintenance

 Organize your assets quickly with this criticality analysis template

 Planned maintenance requires the entire team to participate and be aware of their responsibilities.
-It’s crucial to ensure everyone is trained on new technology, processes and procedures.
+It’s crucial to ensure everyone is trained on new technology, processes, and procedures.
 When everyone knows exactly how they fit into a planned maintenance strategy and the resources available to them, it makes implementation much smoother and more effective.
-If planned maintenance is completely new for your team, consider testing the strategy to help them adjust to a new way of doing things.
+If planned maintenance is new for your team, consider testing the strategy to help them adjust to a new way of doing things.

-Building planned maintenance checklists
+Step 4: Build your planned maintenance checklists

 Empower your maintenance team